Boosting galactic outflows with enhanced resolution: Numerical setup

 \subsection{Simulation suite}

-All simulations in this work (Table~\ref{table:runs}) follow the evolution of the same, isolated dwarf galaxy, extensively described as G8 in \citet{Rosdahl2015RTFeedback, Kimm2018,Katz2022}.
+All simulations in this work (Table~\ref{table:runs}) follow the evolution of the same, isolated dwarf galaxy, extensively described as G8 in \citet{Rosdahl2015RTFeedback, Kimm2018,Katz2022RTZ}.
 Briefly, we set up $2 \times 10^5$ particles to sample a dark matter halo of $10^{10} \, \Msol$, an initial disc and bulge (masses of $\xMsol{3}{8}$ and $\xMsol{3}{7}$, respectively) leading to a maximum circular velocity of $\approx 30 \, \kms$.
-Disc gas is initialized with an exponential density profile and a weak metallicity gradient peaking at $0.1 \, \Zsol$, and is surrounded by a homogeneous ($\rho=10^{-6}\, \cmcube$) hot, metal-free halo.
+Disc gas is initialized with an exponential density profile and a weak metallicity gradient peaking at $0.1 \, \Zsol$, and is surrounded by a homogeneous ($\rho=10^{-6}\, \mppercmcube$) hot, metal-free halo.
 We initialize all ions in their ground state in the disc and in their most ionized state in the hot halo.

-We perform four main re-simulations of this galaxy, progressively increasing the resolution target of the cooling length to 72, 36, and 18 pc eventually matching the ISM resolution.
+We perform four main simulations of this galaxy, progressively increasing the resolution target of the cooling length to 72, 36, and 18 pc eventually matching the ISM resolution.
 We follow the evolution of each galaxy for $750 \, \Myr$ (i.e. $\sim5$ disc crossing times) and save snapshots at least every 3 Myr.
-Figure~\ref{fig:timeevolution} shows the evolution of the stellar mass formed over the course of each simulation (top), their star-formation rates averaged over 10 Myr (middle) and mass outflow rates close to the disc of the galaxy (bottom, measured in a 0.5 kpc-thick slab placed at $|z| = 1\, \kpc$).
+Figure~\ref{fig:timeevolution} shows the evolution of the stellar mass formed over the course of each simulation (top), their star-formation rates averaged over 10 Myr (middle) and mass outflow rates close to the disc of the galaxy (bottom, measured in a 0.1 kpc-thick slab placed at $|z| = 1\, \kpc$ and of cylindrical radial extent $R = 4 \, \kpc$; see Figure~\ref{fig:fluidvisualization} for a visualization).

 Our initial conditions drive an initial starburst which recedes after $\approx 100\, \Myr$, and it takes an additional $\approx 100\, \Myr$ for the galactic disc and outflow to settle after a large enhancement in mass outflow rate (grey shaded region in Figure~\ref{fig:timeevolution}).
 We thus start our analysis at $200 \, \Myr$, ensuring at least 130 snapshots of analysis when deriving time-averaged properties (Section~\ref{sec:outflowstructure}).
 We verified that our conclusions are unchanged if starting at $250 \, \Myr$ or $300 \, \Myr$.